Terms and Definitions: O

 in which an alternative world exists in conjunction with the

-or unknowable beings that resemble humanity but who are alien
+or unknowable beings occupy this world who resemble humanity but who remain alien

-in their motivations and concerns, often toying or playing with
+in their motivations, powers, and concerns, often toying or playing with

 mortals for their own amusement in one moment, or showering